seanbreckenridge/exobrain/theory_books/sicp/01/README.md

 ---
-Title: SICP Week 01 - Functional Programming
+Title: SICP 01 - Functional Programming
 ---

 Read Section 1.1: The Elements of Programming